viks01/java-courses-app/README.md

 # java-courses-app
-Basic CRUD operations with sample course data
+- Basic CRUD operations with sample course data
+- Does not connect to database